frederikdesmedt/lecture_notes/lecture_notes/frederikds/semester2/aplai.md

 To get access to the website of Simonis: use web.archive.org to get an archived version.
 Archived version can be found [here](http://web.archive.org/web/20170731071043/http://4c.ucc.ie/~hsimonis/ELearning/index.htm).

+Heuristics that are a good idea for N-queens might also be a good idea for Sudoku?

 Lecture 1: Introduction
 -----------------------